 The Alliance of Canadian Cinema Television and Radio Artists (ACTRA)

 Credits: Relaxed Performance

 I haKat has over 25 years of teaching experience, is Ontario College of Teachers certified and has worked in diverse classrooms with the Toronto District School Board since 2001.
 She teaches almost exclusively in Intensive Support Programs for children who are neurodiverse.
 She was a Core Advisor for Picasso Pro and has supported/ facilitated workshops with artists who were Deaf or have disabilities since 2006.
 She is currently the Access Advisor for the Wee Festival of Theatre and Culture for Early Years and trained as an Access Activator in 2020.

 Kat developed a Pilot Project: Relaxed Audio Description (R.A.D.!) for Relaxed Performances (RP).
 Kat wrote and recorded the RAD for the production Flying Hearts (2019) and hired two young consultants (one with Autism and one partially sighted).
 The Flying Hearts team took the show (and RAD) to several festivals across Ontario.

-Kat has been encouraging and advocating for the hiring of consultants and partners from the communities RP serves since organisations began offering the service: “Nothing About Us, Without Us”.
+Kat has been encouraging and advocating for the hiring of consultants and partners from the communities RP serves since organisations began offering the service: “Nothing Without Us”.